mholow/gsp-r10-adapter/README.md

 # gsp-r10-adapter

 Utility to bridge R10 launch monitor to GSPro.
-Starts an "E6 Connect" compatible server and translates the messages into GSPro OpenConnect format.
-Also provides an option to connect directly to the R10 via bluetooth.

-Heavily inspired by this project https://github.com/travislang/gspro-garmin-connect-v2.
+Supports the following
+  - An "E6 Connect" compatible server for use with the Launch Monitor's E6 integration
+  - Direct bluetooth connection to R10
+  - Webcam putting integration with https://github.com/alleexx/cam-putting-py

-The goal of this project was to provide an ultra lightweight alterntive to the current offering, with a focus on API transparency.
+The goal of this project was to provide an ultra lightweight alterntive to the current offerings, with a focus on API transparency.

 ![Sample](screenshot.png)